Sjord/Sjord.github.io/_posts/2018-11-24-usb-to-serial-uart.md

 date: 2019-05-22
 ---

-TODO
+USB to UART converters or bridges present themselves as a serial port to your computer and send serial data over a couple of wires.
+They can be used to make a serial connection to another device.
+In this post we'll look into how this works.

 <!-- photo source: own work -->

-## Introduction

-TODO
-These chips are sometimes called USB to UART bridges

 ## Applications

 From a hacking perspective, the most interesting application of UARTs is in embedded devices.
 Most embedded devices have a UART header on the board.
 The device sends console output and accepts commands over the UART interface.
 Often, this gives direct access to a root shell.

-UART communication is sometimes also needed to interact with a development board, such as an Arduino or ESP8266, although most of these boards have a USB toq serial converter on board.
+UART communication is sometimes also needed to interact with a development board, such as an Arduino or ESP8266, although most of these boards have a USB to serial converter on board.

 Some other protocols are built upon UART communication, such as [IrDA](https://en.wikipedia.org/wiki/Infrared_Data_Association), [DMX](https://en.wikipedia.org/wiki/DMX512), [MIDI](https://en.wikipedia.org/wiki/MIDI) and [smart meter P1 ports](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf).
 These can also be used with USB to UART bridges, but require some further hacking to get working.